Constitution and Bylaws

 • SECTION 1: The PDARC regular meetings will be held monthly.
 The meeting will begin at 7:00 PM on the second Tuesday of every month.

-• SECTION 2: Special Interest Committee meetings will be held as announced via e-mail, PDARC Yahoo Group, and the PDARC website.
-Special Interest meeting information may vary based on the wishes of those participating in the Special Interest Committee which may work out their own notification system, however, a special attempt will be made to use e-mail, the PDARC Yahoo Group, and the PDARC website so all members of PDARC can be informed.
+• SECTION 2: Special Interest Committee meetings will be held as announced via electronic means.
+Special Interest meeting information may vary based on the wishes of those participating in the Special Interest Committee which may work out their own notification system.

-• SECTION 3: The regular meetings should comprise approximately one-third business, one-third programs, and one-third social time and the meetings should run from 7:00 PM to approximately 9:00 PM.
+• SECTION 3: The regular meetings should be comprised of approximately one-third business, one-third programs, and one-third social time and the meetings should run from 7:00 PM to approximately 9:00 PM.
 This is discussed more in detail in the Commentary, Article 1.

-Before a motion to spend $300.00 or more total from any PDARC fund with the exception of the Repeater Committee fund (Article VII, Section 2) is acted upon, it shall be delayed until the next meeting to be voted upon so it can be publicized.
-Voting may be done via absentee ballot as provided for in the Constitution Article VII, Section 2.
-Expenditures of less than $300.00 may be approved by a majority vote of the membership at any meeting provided a quorum is present.
-In case of an emergency need, the Executive Committee may spend up to $50.00 between meetings.
-Liability insurance premiums can, however, be considered an emergency need and be paid even if they exceed $50.00.
-Emergency need expenditures shall be reported and approved by the membership at the next meeting.
+Expenditures may be approved by a majority vote of the membership at any meeting provided a quorum is present.
+In case of an emergency need, the Executive Committee may spend up to $300.00 from the general fund or $500 from the repeater fund between meetings.
+Liability insurance premiums will be paid even if the premium exceeds $300.00.
+Emergency need expenditures shall be reported at the next meeting.

 ARTICLE VI: Conduct Unbecoming a Member